DarkFlippers/unleashed-firmware/scripts/ReadMe.md

 Normally OTP data generated and flashed at the factory.
 In case if MCU was replaced you'll need correct OTP data to be able to use companion applications.
 Use `otp.py` to generate and flash OTP data.
-You will need exact main board revision to genrate OTP data.
+You will need exact main board revision to generate OTP data.
 It can be found on main PCB.
 Also display type, region and etc...

 !!!
 Flashing incorrect OTP may permanently brick your device !!!